Diskostat/diskostat/README.md

 No label is needed here.
 It's just in project's backlog.
 Here goes everything first: bug, simple idea, big idea, ...

-The tickets here are ready for activity called groomming or refinement in scrum.
-That basicaly means that we should sit together and aggree
+Tickets here are ready for refinement in a team meeting.

-on: how it will look like when implemented, heppy flow, error handling, requirements, non funcitonal requirements, design, and things I don't have currently on top of my head.
+Agree on: how it will look like when implemented, happy flow, error handling, requirements, non funcitonal requirements, design, etc.

 Here the ticket is:
 - taken down as an idea.